jhyu-itp/jhyu-itp.github.io/_pages/index.md

 My research area is theoretical particle physics and particle cosmology, focusing on origin of the Higgs mass and neutrino masses, origin of matter and dark matter, and effective field theories.
 Recently I am working on naturalness and shape of Higgs potential, standard model and chiral effective field theory, electroweak phase transition and baryogenesis, dark matter and cosmological signatures.

 If you are interested in my research, please check out my publications at [INSPIRE-HEP](https://inspirehep.net/authors/1066117) webpage.
-If you would like to apply for postdoc/Ph.D., or visit ITP-CAS, feel free to contact me via [email](mailto:jhyu@itp.ac.cn).
+If you would like to apply for postdoc/Ph.D., or would like to visit ITP-CAS, feel free to contact me via [email](mailto:jhyu@itp.ac.cn).